A 4 stages trek across the Alta Murgia National Park.

 wood trails, brecciated roads, cart tracks

-The journey begins at the Acquatetta Wood, the most extended wood in the Province of Barletta-Andria-Trani (BAT) and one of the biggest in the Apulia region.
+The journey begins at the Acquatetta Forest, the most extended wood in the Province of Barletta-Andria-Trani (BAT) and one of the biggest in the Apulia region.
 The wood has seen a spontaneous growth of downy oaks (Quercus pubescens) and other typically Mediterranean species such as the kermes oak (Quercus coccifera) and the holm oak. 🌳🌲

 Inside the wood are exclusive places such as the Voragine del Cavone sinkhole, with its crater almost hidden deep in the grove.